Incorporated Societies

 How can we help your incorporated society?

-The team at MoranLaw has considerable experience helping incorporated societies of all shapes and sizes navigate the re-registration process.
+The team at MoranLaw has considerable experience helping incorporated societies of all shapes and sizes navigate the re-registration process and we are preparing for to support societies removed from the register on 5 April 2026.

-We can also provide advice and guidance to help your society transition to the new Act.
+• Provide advice and guidance to help your society transition to and begin operating under the new Act;

 Let’s work together